 Rossacroo Forest

-We had never heard of this place, but we had an hour-or-two to kill before checking into our Kenmare vacation home rental, so we decided to roll the dice and go for a walk through the forest.
+We had never heard of this place, but we had an hour or two to spare before checking into our Kenmare holiday rental, so we decided to roll the dice and go for a walk through the forest.
 We’re very glad we did.

-The Rossacroo Forest is a very lush old-growth oak forest.
-The undergrowth of the forest is very green with ferns and moss growing literally everywhere.
+Rossacroo Forest is a lush old-growth oak forest.
+The undergrowth is vibrant, with ferns and moss growing everywhere.
 It’s a deep, dark forest which has a magical feel to it.

 As part of a national initiative to celebrate the new millennium, sixteen woodlands around Ireland were chosen as the People’s Millennium Forests, including Rossacroo.

 We walked the entire pathway system within the park.
-The 1.4 miles / 2.2km took us just under an hour to walk.
+The 2.2 (1.4 miles) took us just under an hour to walk.

 Glengarriff Woods Nature Reserve

-The Killarney National Park is stunning and we could have easily spent our full time there, but we wanted to visit the Glengarriff Woods Nature Reserve after reading about it in our Lonely Planet.
+Killarney National Park is stunning, and we could have easily spent all of our time there, but had heard some amazing things about the Glengarriff Woods Nature Reserve.

 Once part of Lord Bantry’s estate, the Glengarriff Woods Nature Reserve is a 300 hectare forest which is now an important nature reserve.
 The old-growth oak trees share the forest with new, native trees that have replaced the non-native conifers which have recently been cut down.
-The replacement program occurred so long enough ago that you can’t really tell it even happened.
+The replacement program happened long enough ago that you can barely tell it ever happened.

-Many of the trails within Glengarriff Woods Nature Reserve follow the river closely, offering many great chances to see an otter, but in the end, we didn’t end up seeing any.
+Many of the trails in Glengarriff Woods Nature Reserve follow the river closely, so they offer good chances of spotting an otter.
+We didn’t see any during our visit.
 It just makes you appreciate the times animal sightings do work out.

-There are many different walking trails within the reserve offering hikers the chance to hike up to 5 miles / 8km.
+There are many different walking trails within the reserve offering hikers the chance to hike up to 8 km (5 miles).
 We tried to maximize our time alongside the river to increase our odds of seeing an otter, but we also walked along many different trails.

 Besides the otter safari on the River Walk, other notable sections include the excellent lookouts along the Esknamucky Walk and the nice waterfall and river rapids on the Waterfall Walk.

-Many of the trails are flat crushed gravel and are super easy to walk along.
+Many of the trails are flat crushed gravel and easy to walk.
 Parts of the Esknamucky Trail became rocky, so be sure to wear good hiking shoes if you venture up there.

-The midges were out during our visit, so bring along some midge repellent.
+The midges were out during our visit, so bring along some midge repellent (easy to buy while you are there).

 There are several picnic tables in a meadow by the parking lot.

-We ended up walking 2.8 miles / 4.5km with 450 feet / 138m in elevation gain in just under two hours.
+We ended up walking 4.5 km (2.8 miles) with 450 feet / 138m in elevation gain in just under two hours.
 We originally intended to walk all the paths there, but we skipped the Big Meadow Trail to go on an impromptu adventure to Barley Lake.

 Barley Lake

-As we were driving the beautiful mountain pass road from Kenmare to Glengarriff Woods Nature Reserve, we looked across the valley and both said simultaneously, “Is that a lake??”.
+As we were driving the beautiful mountain pass road from Kenmare to Glengarriff Woods Nature Reserve, we looked across the valley and both said at the same time, ‘Is that a lake?‘.
 In the distance we could see a tall, rugged mountain with a barely visible lake near the very top.

-A little research on our hiking app enabled us to find out it was Barley Lake and there was a 2.8 mile / 4.6km hiking trail around it.
+A little research on our AllTrails hiking app enabled us to find out it was Barley Lake and there was a 4.6 km (2.8 mile) hiking trail around it.

 The road to Barley Lake is the same road you access Glengarriff Woods from, so it’s a natural pairing.
-Be warned though, this is a very steep, windy and narrow road so for confident drivers only.
+Be warned, though: this is a very steep, winding, narrow road, so it’s best for confident drivers only.

 We made it to the top and we were only the second car there.
-Due to recent heavy rains, the ground was quite muddy and marshy – not sure if it’s always like this…
+Due to recent heavy rains, the ground was quite muddy and marshy; I’m not sure if it’s always like this…

 We climbed up on some rocks to avoid the muddy main trail and discovered that the rocks keep coming in waves.
 They were perfect kid-sized climbing rocks and it didn’t take long for our monkeys to start playing on them.